aipengineer/awesome-opensource-ai-engineering/libraries/qdrant.md

 It delivers versatile tooling to apply constraints and business logic on similarities using its rich query interface.
 Check out the interactive demos and benchmark comparisons to see blazing fast performance first-hand!

 ### 🤔 Why should The AI Engineer care about Qdrant?
+1. 👨‍💻 It provides an easy-to-use API to build neural search applications quickly.
+Less time fussing with infrastructure means faster development.
+2. 🚀 It offers state-of-the-art speed for vector similarity search to power real-time recommendations and matching.
+Fast response times keep users engaged.
+3. ⚡️ It scales horizontally to handle growing data volumes cost efficiently.
+No need to overprovision hardware upfront.
+Add nodes as needed.
+4. 🧮 It enables filtering and business logic on top of vector search results.
+More flexibility to tailor the search experience.
+5. 🔒 It ensures high availability and data persistence through features like write-ahead logging.
+Applications remain operational 24/7.

 ## 📊 Qdrant Stats
 * 👷🏽‍♀️ Builders: Andrey Vasnetsov, Tim Visée, Ivan Pleshkov, Egor Ivkov, Roman Titov, Kacper Łukawski